 So, if you are facing federal charges, what steps should you take to reduce your chances of facing such a nightmare scenario?
-Well, you can start by hiring an experienced Cincinnati federal crimes lawyer at Suhre & Associates, LLC.
+Well, you can start by hiring one of our experienced criminal defense attorneys at Suhre & Associates, LLC.

-The attorneys at Suhre & Associates, LLC, in Cincinnati, OH, are dedicated to providing our clients with the vigorous defense they deserve.
+The Cincinnati criminal lawyers at Suhre & Associates, LLC, are dedicated to providing our clients with the vigorous defense they deserve.
 When you hire us to defend you against your federal criminal charges, we will:

 Protect Your Constitutional Rights

 As a resident or citizen of the United States, you are afforded certain protections by the U.S. Constitution.
 When investigating and prosecuting you, the federal government and its representatives must respect those rights.
 Unfortunately, in an effort to improve their chances of landing a conviction, they sometimes fail to do so.

 Having worked in the legal field for many years, our lawyers are experts at spotting constitutional rights violations.
 Should we notice a prosecutor or federal agent attempt to cross the line during your case, we will intervene immediately.
 If necessary, we will also raise the matter with the presiding judge.